Updated August 2020

 Does SNAP/EBT/Basic Food (food stamp) participation mean I will receive these benefits?

-Customers can use these vouchers (up to 20 vouchers in one transaction) just as they would cash at any Washington Safeway store.
-Customers will present these vouchers to the cashier at check out and need to enter their Safeway Club Card number in order for the voucher discount to be applied to the transaction.
-Vouchers are not able to be used for transactions in self check-out lanes.
+Customers can use their vouchers (up to 20 vouchers in one transaction) just as they would cash at any Washington Safeway store.
+Customers present their vouchers to the cashier at checkout and need to enter their Safeway Club Card number for the voucher discount to be applied to the transaction.
+Vouchers are not able to be used for transactions in self-checkout lanes.
 No change is given for purchases less than the voucher value.
 Vouchers are non-transferable and void if copied.
 Lost or stolen vouchers cannot be replaced.

 What products are covered?

-These vouchers can be used to purchase any item at Safeway except for tobacco, alcohol, lottery tickets, or fuel.
+Vouchers can be used to purchase any item at Safeway except for tobacco, alcohol, lottery tickets, gift cards, or fuel.

-What if I’ve received vouchers but don’t want them?
+What if I’ve received Emergency Grocery Vouchers but don’t want them?

 If you believe you’ve received these vouchers in error, or do not want to receive additional vouchers, please email SeaFoodVoucher@seattle.gov or call 206-684-CITY (2489) to opt-out.